casdoor/casdoor-website/docs/user/overview.md

 ---
 title: Overview
-description: Managing Users in Casdoor
+description: User model, properties, roles, permissions, and bulk import in Casdoor.
-keywords: [user, properties, import]
+keywords: [user, properties, roles, permissions, import]
 authors: [sh1luo]
 ---

-## User Properties
+## User properties

-As an authentication platform, Casdoor manages user accounts.
-Every user has the following properties:
+Casdoor manages user accounts.
+Each user has the following properties:

 - `Owner`: The organization that owns the user
 - `Name`: The unique username for the user (must be unique within the organization)